Cloning a Remote Repository

 Configure Your Default Cloning Directory

-Make sure to configure your "Default directory for cloned repositories" in Tower's preferences.
+Make sure to configure your "Default directory for cloned repositories" in Tower's settings.
 This will be the directory that new repositories will be automatically cloned to.

 (C) Dock Icon